High-Resolution 10x Visium Spatial Transcriptomics Services

 10x Genomics Visium Spatial Transcriptomics Sequencing Principle

 The key to the technology behind spatial gene expression solutions lies in the slide section.
 Serving as a foundation for library construction, each slide is patterned with four precise capture areas, each measuring 6.5 x 6.5 millimeters and displayed in a quadrangular frame.
 Nested within each capture area are 5000 barcode-tagged spots, each with a 55-micrometer diameter and a center-to-center distance of 100 micrometers between adjacent spots.
 Every spot carries a unique barcode sequence – a spatial barcode – employed to identify and differentiate the discrete spots.
-Moreover, each nucleic acid probe within a spot has an exclusive UMI (Unique Molecular Identifier) to distinguish varied transcripts within a single cell and eradicate PCR duplications, thereby achieving absolute quantification.
+Moreover, each nucleic acid probe within a spot has an exclusive unique tag to distinguish varied transcripts within a single cell and eradicate PCR duplications, thereby achieving absolute quantification.

 Upon the release of RNA from the cells in the tissue section, they migrate to each aforementioned spot and are attributed with corresponding barcode sequences.
 Subsequent to this, the RNA goes through the processes of library construction and sequencing.
 Harnessing the barcode information from the probe data, we can allocate the data accurately to its relevant location, establishing the origins of the data from specific spatial coordinates.
 Ultimately, this process accomplishes the visualization of spatial gene expression.